Home/Fruits/Freeze-Dried Orange

 Store them in a cool, dry place in an airtight container to maintain freshness.

-Do freeze-dried oranges have added sugars?
+Do freeze-dried oranges contain added sugars?

 How long do freeze-dried oranges last?

-Can I use freeze-dried oranges in smoothies?
+Can I use freeze-dried oranges in baking?